sirisian/ecmascript-types/README.md

 let ys: [uint8, uint8] = [...xs];
 ```

+A single trailing positional spread can prove a fixed parameter list impossible without promising a count.
+For a required value parameter that no other argument can fill, reject the call when both omission (`undefined`) and every possible yielded value fail its boundary.
+Apply the ordinary implicit-conversion rules.
+A default, optional parameter, admitted `undefined`, viable overload or unknown contribution prevents this proof; rest layouts, named arguments and multiple unresolved spreads keep their separate mapping rules.
+This includes constructors and `super`.

 Calls, tuple targets, array targets, and array-literal inference use the same iteration contribution.
 Unknown iterator behavior or count leaves the affected checks to runtime; it does not erase facts about elements before the spread.
 This preserves custom iterators and their effects.
 Reference iteration remains the explicitly index-based operation described in [references and borrowing](references.md).

 For the built-in typed arrays, ```for...of``` with the default iterator is specified to be observably equivalent to an index loop: the ```{ value, done }``` result object exists only where a program can see it, in a manual ```next()``` call or through a patched protocol, so ordinary iteration over a ```[].<float32>``` allocates nothing.
 A user-defined ```*operator...()``` yields values, not references - Rust's ```iter_mut``` has no counterpart here, because a reference cannot be stored in the iterator result it would pass through - so mutating in place across one array uses ```ref``` iteration and across several uses the ```ref``` callback idiom, both in the [references and borrowing](references.md) extension.